All published articles of this journal are available on ScienceDirect.

 Purpose

-This study aimed to investigate the influence of age on retinal vasculature in healthy women.
+This study aimed to investigate the influence of age-induced changes in Follicle-stimulating Hormone (FSH) and systemic Blood Pressure (BP) levels on the retinal vasculature in healthy women.

 Methods

-Optical Coherence Tomography Angiography (OCTA) was used to measure the Capillary Density Index (CDI%) of the retinal Superficial Vascular Plexus (SVP) of 124 eyes of healthy women aged 20 to 69.
-Findings were studied based on age, Follicular Stimulating Hormone (FSH) serum levels, systemic Blood Pressure (BP), and body mass index (BMI).
+Optical Coherence Tomography Angiography (OCTA) was used to measure the Capillary Density Index (CDI%) of the retinal Superficial Vascular Plexus (SVP) of 124 eyes of healthy women aged 20 to 69 years.
+Findings were analyzed based on age, serum FSH levels, systemic (BP), and Body Mass Index (BMI).

 Results